-Check the coolant level during shutdown periods at the interval specified in Table 5-1.
-Remove the radiator cap after allowing the engine to cool and if necessary, add coolant until the level is about 3/4 inch (18 mm) below the radiator cap lower sealing surface.
-Use a coolant solution as recommended in the Cummins engine Operation and Maintenance Manual.
+Check the coolant level during shutdown periods at the intervals specified in Table 5-1.
+Remove the radiator cap after allowing the engine to cool and if necessary, add coolant until the level is near the top of the radiator.
+Refer to the Cummins engine Operation and Maintenance Manual for coolant recommendations/specifications.